meco-group/fatrop/docs/getting_started.rst

 - Easy-to-use symbolic manipulation
 - State-of-the-art automatic differentiation
-- Access to different solvers
+- Access to different solvers besides fatrop
-- Some overhead compared to the low-level interface

-This interface is recommended for beginners.
+This interface is recommended for most users.
 Refer to the examples and cookbook for usage.

 Next Steps
 ----------

 - Explore the `examples` directory for more detailed examples
-- Read the API Reference for in-depth information on Fatrop's classes and methods
-- Experiment with your own optimization problems using both interfaces
 - Read the `fatrop CasADi cookbook`